Banking Double Signatures

 Step 7 Transfer goes through once pending button is acknowledged

-Step 8 if confirmation is not validated within 30 mins the transaction goes stale.
+Step 8 if confirmation is not validated within the set time the transaction goes stale.
 No charge.

-Not sure on the 30 mins time limit could be more or less.
+Not sure on the set time mins time limit bank specific

 No extra charges for this service.